ETDAU/fpspu_wiki/README.md

 ## R - Programing Language
-[Download Here] (https://cran.r-project.org/)  -> Does not need SODO request
+[Download Here] (https://cran.r-project.org/)  -> Does not need SODO request <br>

 ### RStudioIDE
-With R usually comes R Studio, This is where all the programing magic happens [Download here] (https://download1.rstudio.org/RStudio-1.0.44.zip) -> Just find and open .exe
+With R usually comes R Studio, This is where all the programing magic happens <br>
+[Download here] (https://download1.rstudio.org/RStudio-1.0.44.zip) -> Just find and open .exe

 ### Shiny
 Woo Shiny.
-It our main dashboarding/visualization tool
+It our main dashboarding/visualization tool <br>

 to install run in r >install.packages("shiny")